Based on a True Story (Will Smith album)

-Based on a True Story is the fifth studio album by American actor and rapper Will Smith.
+Based on a True Story (subtitled Season 1: Rave in the Wasteland) is the fifth studio album and first explicit album by American actor and rapper Will Smith.
 It was released on March 28, 2025, through Slang Recordings, marking Smith's return to music after 20 years since his 2005 album, Lost and Found.
 The album features collaborations with Big Sean, Russ, Joyner Lucas, and Smith's own son, Jaden, among others.
 Its release was preceded by the singles "Beautiful Scars" (with Big Sean), "Work of Art" (including contributions from both Russ and Jaden), and "Tantrum" (featuring Joyner Lucas).
+The album received mixed to negative reviews.

 Background and promotion

 Will Smith announced his fifth studio album, Based on a True Story, on Instagram, confirming its scheduled release for March 2025.
 Ahead of the album's launch, he introduced several singles, including the lead track, "Beautiful Scars", featuring rapper Big Sean, which debuted in late January 2025.
 The song's music video draws inspiration from the 1999 film The Matrix, with Smith portraying Neo—a role he previously turned down—while Big Sean appears as Morpheus.
 The video incorporates iconic elements from the film, such as the red and blue pill choice, symbolizing themes of self-reflection and personal growth.

 In a July 2024 interview, Smith described the album as his most personal and impactful work, highlighting its central message of finding resilience in difficult times, encapsulated in the phrase "Dance in your darkest moments".
 Based on a True Story features multiple collaborations.
-Smith's return to music has generated considerable attention, particularly given his extended break from the industry following the Chris Rock–Will Smith slapping incident.
-Smith also attended the 67th Annual Grammy Awards on February 2, 2025, marking his first major awards show appearance since the slapping controversy.
+Smith's return to music has generated considerable attention, particularly given his short hiatus from the industry following the Oscars 2022 slapping incident.
+Smith also attended the 67th Annual Grammy Awards on February 2, 2025, marking his first major awards show appearance since the slapping incident.

 Musical style

-Departing from the "snappy, commercial hooks" of Smith's previous pop rap albums, Based on a True Story has "richer, more emotionally layered" hip-hop tracks, also incorporating pop and gospel.
+Based on a True Story is primarily a hip-hop and gospel album, featuring a "richer, more emotionally layered" take on Smith's established pop rap sound.
+This includes Smith's flow, which resembles his previous albums in the opening skit "Int.
+Barbershop – Day" but is closer to the contemporary rappers Drake, Rick Ross, and Migos in the song "You Lookin' for Me?".